co-cart/cocart-api-reference-docs/source/includes/cocart-v1/_cart-key.md

 ## What is a Cart Key? ##

 A cart key is what identifies the cart stored in session along with it's cart data and expiration.
-This is normally stored in a [cookie](#cookie) and is used to load the cart in session if the cart still exists.
+This cart key is normally stored in a [cookie](#cookie) and is used to load the cart in session if the cart still exists.

+For registered customers, the cart key is the user ID/customer ID and starts from a single digit and up.

+For guest customers, the cart key is randomly generated of <strong>42 characters</strong>.
+This is the database limit.

 ## Accessing the Cart Key ##